This blog may contain affiliate links. Read our disclosure policy for more info.

 Plus, you’ll get the chance to see and taste true Mexico – there are plenty of cheap local restaurants in the town, and most serve up traditional Yucatan cuisine.
 I recommend trying the Cochinita or Lechon Sandwich (steamed pork sandwich) – both are as delicious as the other.

 Even though it’s a small town, there are lots of things to do in Puerto Morelos.
-Most are water-based, and you’ll find most of these tours start from the main port; for example, a catamaran tour or a kayaking experience are two of the most popular things to do in Puerto Morelos!
+Most are water-based including scuba diving in Puerto Morelos.
+You’ll find most tours start from the main port; for example, a catamaran tour or a kayaking experience are two of the most popular things to do in Puerto Morelos!

 Another incredible thing to do in Puerto Morelos is a reef snorkeling tour – this tour is operated by local fishermen who will take you out to a lesser-known reef called the Mesoamerican Barrier Reef, where you can go snorkeling!
 This is, in fact, one of the largest coral reefs in the world at an impressive 966 km (600 miles) long!
 The tour is very reasonable at just $45 – $70 USD per person and is limited to 10 people – giving you a more personalized experience!